TabbyML/tabby/README.md

 The original CTranslate project shares a similar goal which is to provide a custom execution engine for OpenNMT models that is lightweight and fast.
 However, it has some limitations that were hard to overcome:

-* a strong dependency on LuaTorch and OpenNMT-lua, which are now both deprecated in favor of other toolkits
+* a strong dependency on LuaTorch and OpenNMT-lua, which are now both deprecated in favor of other toolkits;
-* a direct reliance on [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page), which introduces heavy templating and a limited GPU support
+* a direct reliance on [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page), which introduces heavy templating and a limited GPU support.

 CTranslate2 addresses these issues in several ways:

-* the core implementation is framework agnostic, moving the framework specific logic to a model conversion step
+* the core implementation is framework agnostic, moving the framework specific logic to a model conversion step;
-* the internal operators follow the ONNX specifications as much as possible for better future-proofing
+* the internal operators follow the ONNX specifications as much as possible for better future-proofing;
-* the call to external libraries (Intel MKL, cuBLAS, etc.) occurs as late as possible in the execution to not rely on a library specific logic
+* the call to external libraries (Intel MKL, cuBLAS, etc.) occurs as late as possible in the execution to not rely on a library specific logic.

 ### What is the state of this project?

-The code has been generously tested in production settings so people can rely on it in their application.
+The implementation has been generously tested in [production environment](https://translate.systran.net/) so people can rely on it in their application.
 The project versioning follows [Semantic Versioning 2.0.0](https://semver.org/).
 The following APIs are covered by backward compatibility guarantees:

 * Converted models
 * Python converters options